shuyelin06/Obsidian-Notes/content/Classes/CMSC420/CMSC420Working.md

 # (Point-Region) QuadTrees
 Note that the ideas in this can be generalized to 3-dimensions!
 This 3-dimensional generalization is known as an **Octree**.

+Generally, PR-QuadTrees have faster search than KD-Trees!
+However, they can also split the space more aggresively, especially when data points are closer together.

 ## Structure
 A **QuadTree** is a tree structure where every node has 4 children, which represent the northwest ($NW$), northeast ($NE$), southwest ($SW$), and southeast ($SE$) cells of a $2 \times 2$ grid.